 "Artist's Way inspired me in profound and subtle ways.
 The process sparked a part of me that continues to evolve creatively - most recently through forming a band and experimenting with watercolor.
 It gave me permission to listen to the voice in me that has something original and necessary to say.
 The experience of participating in the AW group kept me accountable and energized.
 Hillary’s grounded and sensitive presence helped keep the group moving in a direction where we all felt inspired and included."

 "I had heard for years that the Artist's Way group was a transformative experience for many, but it took me years until I was finally "called" to experience it for myself.
 I wish I didn't wait so long because it was one of the most powerful courses I have ever taken.
 I discovered that my linear mind was ruling my life and I was able to reclaim my artist's mind.
 My creative juices are once again flowing and I started painting with acrylics which has been amazing - I am so happy with the artwork that has come through me!
 By opening up my creative flow my work has also started flourishing in the world.
 There were blockages that were removed through the AW journey that I didn't even know were there.
 I loved getting to know that other people in my group - we truly bonded in a beautiful way.
 Hillary was exceptional in creating space that was supportive, encouraging, beautiful and safe.
 She was organized, fun and creative in keeping our group moving through the course.
 I am thankful that Hillary was part of making this profound experience possible."
 Beth Bluth

-Here are some videos I made on You Tube answering common questions.
+Here are some videos I made answering common questions:

 This group is right for me if....